nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new applicant, with all the necessary parameters/details
+1. User requests to add a new applicant, with all the necessary parameters/details.
-2. MrTechRecruiter adds the new applicant and shows a success message
+2. MrTechRecruiter adds the new applicant and shows a success message.

     Use case ends.